 - Wipe the liquid solution off with a soft cloth and then rinse the area.

-If you live in an area where you have hard water, you might also have problems with water stains marring the surface of your cultured marble shower.
+If you live in an area with hard water, you might also have problems with water stains marring the surface of your cultured marble shower.
 Water stains on your shower are caused by mineral buildup.

 To deal with water stains in your shower, you can use the same vinegar and water solution that you used for soap scum.
-Spray the solution over the water stains in your cultured marble shower.
+Spray the solution over the water stains on your enclosure walls.
 Let the solution sit for about 30 minutes.

-After the 30 minutes have elapsed, that is the only time that you should wipe down the area.
-Take a clean soft cloth, dampen it, and then wipe the surface.
+After the 30 minutes have elapsed, that is the only time you should wipe down the area.
+Take a clean, soft cloth, dampen it, and then wipe the surface.
 You want to ensure that you dry and remove the liquid solution.

-Once the solution has been removed, you should find that the water stain has been removed as well.
-If the stain remains, you might have to repeat this process a couple of times.
+Once the solution has been removed, you should also find that the water stain has been removed.
+If the stain remains, you might have to repeat this process several times.

 Depending on the type of car wax you use, you will have to leave the wax sitting on the service for a certain amount of time.
 The label should contain instructions regarding this.

-Unlike cleaning, polishing shouldn’t be something that you have to do too often.
-You can make it part of a routine, maybe once a week or once every two, or play it by ear.
-If you think your cultured marble shower’s surface is looking dull, bring out the polish, otherwise, leave it alone.
+Unlike cleaning, polishing shouldn’t be something you must do too often.
+You can make it part of a routine, maybe once a week or every two, or play it by ear.
+If you think your cultured marble shower’s surface is looking dull, bring out the polish; otherwise, leave it alone.

 Why don’t you mention that cultured marble can get mold underneath if not well installed, and sealed.